Spelt Flour

 Nourish Food Club

-The wheat we eat today is vastly different from the heritage varieties our ancestors relied on.
-Over the last century, wheat has been bred for higher yields, disease resistance, and compatibility with industrial processing, rather than for its nutritional value or digestibility.
-These modern wheat varieties often contain altered protein structures, making them harder to digest.
-Additionally, the practice of pre-harvest desiccation, where wheat is sprayed with glyphosate right before harvest to accelerate drying, has become increasingly common.
-Which means glyphosate residues end up on the flour you consume, further compromising digestive health and negatively impacting gut bacteria.
+The wheat we eat today is quite different from the heritage varieties our ancestors relied on.
+Over the last century, wheat has been bred for higher yields, disease resistance, and compatibility with industrial processing, rather than for nutritional value or digestibility.
+These modern varieties can contain fewer nutrients and altered protein structures, making them harder for many people to digest.

 Nourish Food Club